miloji1993/mic-productcrud/README.md

 - Open in Spring IDE
 - Run the application
 - Run post to localhost:8080/login with username and password = "mercadona"
-- For others endpoints catch token y header response of the last post and put in authorization (Postman)
+- For others endpoints catch token in header response of the last step and put in authorization mode (see in postman collection)